-This document contains the Standard Interface Data Structures (SIDS) definitions for the CFD General Notation System (CGNS) project.
-This project was originally a NASA-funded contract under the AST program, but control has now been completely transferred to a public forum known as the CGNS Steering Committee, a sub-committee of the AIAA CFD Committee on Standards.
+This document contains the Standard Interface Data Structures (SIDS) definitions for the CFD General Notation System (CGNS) project; this project was originally a NASA-funded contract under the AST program, but control has now been completely transferred to a public forum known as the CGNS Steering Committee.

 The purpose of this document is to scope the information that should be communicated between various CFD application codes; the target is 3-D multizone, compressible Navier-Stokes analysis.
-Attention in this document is not focused on I/O routines or formats, but on the precise description of data that should be present in the I/O of a CFD code or in a CFD database.
+Attention in this document is not focused on I/O routines or formats but on the precise description of data that should be present in the I/O of a CFD code or in a CFD database.